How we can emerge stronger from the crisis

 The crisis as the accelerating force

 Since the start of the pandemic, life has become more distant.
 While this is affecting every aspect of our life there is no doubt that the shockwaves of COVID-19 are presenting the health system with the greatest challenge in decades.
-Yet, where there is shadow there must also be light and this is certainly true for the current crisis: The digitalization of healthcare has been accelerated in ways unimaginable just one year ago.
+Yet, where there is shadow there must also be light and this is certainly true for the current crisis: The digitalization of healthcare has been accelerated in ways unimaginable just about two years ago.
 In a recent study by Deloitte, medical staff in seven European countries were surveyed about the topic.
 The result: digital technologies are currently used especially for administrative and planning tasks.
-First and foremost is the electronic health record (EHR), which is used by 77 percent of those surveyed and is predominantly evaluated positively.
+First and foremost is the electronic health record (EHR), which is used by 77% of those surveyed and is predominantly evaluated positively.
 Digital duty rosters and specific apps for hospital staff have also found their way into everyday life.

-The use of technologies such as smartphones, wearables and social networks is not only changing the way we communicate, but also providing innovative ways to monitor our health and giving us better access to trusted information.
-Together, these advances are leading to a convergence of people, information, technology and connectivity to sustainably improve healthcare and health outcomes.
+The use of technologies such as smartphones, wearables, and social networks is not only changing the way we communicate, but also providing innovative ways to monitor our health and giving us better access to trusted information.
+Together, these advances are leading to a convergence of people, information, technology, and connectivity to sustainably improve healthcare and health outcomes.

 Successful digitalization through collaboration